eic/tutorial-developing-benchmarks/_episodes/03-filling_out_your_benchmark.md

 REC_FILE_BASE=${FILE_BASE}.detectorsim.edm4eic
 REC_FILE=${REC_FILE_BASE}.root
 ```
+The `export ENV_MODE=eicweb` lets our Snakefile know to use the paths for running on eicweb.

 Here we've defined a switch `USE_SIMULATION_CAMPAIGN` which will allow us to alternate between using output from the simulation campaign, and dynamically simulating new events.

 When not using the simulation campaign, the `N_EVENTS` variable defines how many events the benchmark should run.
 The rest of these variables define file names to be used in the benchmark.